Are you concerned that your cat has been exposed to poison?

 - Human Food

-Sometimes we feed our feline friend food scraps from our plates and tables but what we do not know is that there are some human foods that are meant only for humans and not for our cats.
+Food leftovers – Sometimes we feed our feline friend food scraps from our plates and tables but what we do not know is that there are some human foods that are meant only for humans and not for our cats.

-Grapes, raisins, avocado, and food products with xylitol are examples.
+Raisins, avocado, and food products with xylitol are examples.
 Xylitol is an artificial food sweetener found in food products that humans find ingestible – but poisonous for our cats.

 Onions and garlic can cause damage to a hapless kitty’s red blood cells, thereby, causing hemolytic anemia.
 When you are raising kittens at home by feeding them baby food, please check the ingredients for onion flakes or powder as this would make the baby formula a definite no-no for the cats.